Agram 2000: Specifications

 Agram 2000 is a closed-bolt, hammer-fired, simple blowback submachine gun chambered for the 9×19mm Parabellum cartridge.
 Some sources report that it has a rate of fire of 800 rounds per minute.
 The barrel is slightly longer and a thread-on barrel sleeve is included to enable the attachment of a silencer or a muzzle brake.
 The barrel is vented just in front of the chamber, to reduce regular 9x19mm ammunition to subsonic velocity, and the suppressor telescopes back of the barrel to reduce overall length.
 However, a thread-on barrel sleeve is also included with the gun which can be used in place of the suppressor to seal off the barrel vents and maintain full ammunition velocity.
 It uses a proprietary magazine design, with magazines of 15-, 22-, and 32-round capacity produced.
-The charging handle is on the left-hand side of the receiver, just above the magazine.
+The charging handle is on the left-hand side of the receiver, just above the magazine.The bolt design has been based on that off the Intratec TEC-9.
 The fire selector is found just above the trigger which allows for safety, single-shot, and full-auto firing modes (S/1/A).
 The barrel shroud is perforated for heat dispersion and sports a front iron sight post.
 The rear sight is a flip-up sight that can dial its zero up to 150 m.
 The unique feature on this gun is the thumb-hole foregrip that ensures a firm grip and good recoil control while firing fully auto.
 The initial prototypes used a top folding shoulder stock, but the production model omitted this, and had no shoulder support.
 The materials used for making this weapon include stamped, sheet metal and molded plastic.
 The specifications for the buttstock do not exist.
 The Agram 2000 measures at about 13.8 in without the sound suppressor on.